EpicGamesExt/raddebugger/README.md

   debugger's purposes, using the underlying `render` abstraction layer.
 Provides high-level APIs for various draw commands, but takes care of batching them, and so on.
+- `dwarf` (`DW_`): Code for parsing the DWARF format.
+- `elf` (`ELF_`): Code for parsing the ELF format.
-- `eval` (`E_`): Implements a compiler for an expression language built for evaluation of variables, registers, types, and more, from debugger-attached processes, debug info, debugger state, and files.
-Broken into several phases mostly corresponding to traditional compiler phases - lexer, parser, type-checker, IR generation, and IR evaluation.
+- `eval` (`E_`): A compiler for an expression language, built for evaluation of variables, registers, types, and more, from debugger-attached processes, debug info, debugger state, and files.
+Broken into several phases mostly corresponding to traditional compiler phases: lexer, parser, type-checker, IR generation, and IR evaluation.
 - `eval_visualization` (`EV_`): Implements the core non-graphical evaluation
   visualization engine, which can be used to visualize evaluations (provided by the `eval` layer) in a number of ways.
-Implements core data structures and transforms for the `Watch` view.
+Implements core data structures and transforms for watch tables.
 - `file_stream` (`FS_`): Provides asynchronous file loading, storing the
   artifacts inside of the cache implemented by the `hash_store` layer, and hot-reloading the contents of files when they change.
 Allows callers to map